kenballus/openwrt-mi424wr-rev-i/README.md

 Big, BIG thanks to bodhi at forum.doozan.com.
 They did all the real work; all I did was stick the dts in the OpenWrt build system and compile.

+## What's the point of running OpenWrt if ethernet doesn't work?

+NAS.
+Fun.
+Not sure if there are more reasons.